 - Eat @ home: Nothing can compete with a nice home-cooked meal.
 Keep take-out and junk food dinners to the absolute minimum per month.
-This can save you a few hundred rand extra.
+This can save you a few hundred rand extras.
 Potgieter takes it a step further and says: “Take-out is considered a luxury and should in actual fact not be part of your grocery or food expenditure budget.”

 Don’t let groceries blow the wind out of your finances, there are ways to get yourself to stick to your budget.
 Understandably, your ‘grocery behavior’ will not change overnight but do take the above tips from Potgieter into account.
 Remember: take baby steps and be realistic.